 These stunning fish are highly sought after because of their amazing colors and peaceful temperament.

-These beautiful schooling fish come in many different varieties, with the most popular being Neon, Glowlight. and Black Phantoms.
+These beautiful schooling fish come in many different varieties, with the most popular being neon tetras, Glo-lite, and black phantoms.

 But there are many more varieties to choose from.